Measles: Vaccination

 Prior to the introduction of vaccines, more than 2 million deaths and 30 million cases were estimated to occur annually around the world.
 In 1954, John Enders and Thomas C. Peebles isolated the measles virus from a 13-year-old boy from the United States, David Edmonston.
-Enders was one of the researchers experienced with propagating poliovirus, paving the way for the Salk vaccine, and used similar techniques to grow the Edmonston strain in human kidney tissue, then amniotic membrane tissue culture, and finally chick embryo culture.
-This created a virus capable of replicating and generating immunity, but not of causing disease, a process called attenuation.
-While at Merck, Maurice Hilleman used the Edmonston B strain to develop the first successful measles vaccine, which became widely available in the United States in 1963.
-An improved measles vaccine became available in 1968.
+Enders was one of the researchers experienced with propagating poliovirus, paving the way for the Salk vaccine, and used similar techniques to grow the Edmonston strain in human kidney tissue later that year, then amniotic membrane tissue culture, and finally chick embryo culture.
+Their work spanned three years and created a virus capable of replicating and generating immunity, but not of causing disease, a process called attenuation.
+While at Merck, Maurice Hilleman further attenuated the Edmonston B strain to develop the first successful measles vaccine, which became widely available in the United States in 1963.
+It was associated with post-immunization reactions including fever and rash.
+In an effort to reduce reactions, it was further attenuated to produce the Schwartz strain (introduced in 1965, no longer used) and the Edmonston-Enders strain (introduced in 1968).
+Edmonston B was discontinued in 1975.
+A killed measles vaccine was given between 1963 and 1967 but was discontinued in favor of the live-attenuated vaccine due to the risk of atypical measles and inferior protection.
 The measles vaccine was combined with the mumps vaccine and rubella vaccine, which are similar live vaccines given at the same ages, to create the MMR vaccine.
 It was licensed for use in the United States in 1971.
 The MMR vaccine was combined with the varicella vaccine to create the MMRV vaccine, which was licensed in 2005.